jvmahon/Homebridge-HomeSeer4/README.md

 The homebridge-homeseer4-plugin is an open-source plugin for the homebridge environment.
 This plugin, when used with homebridge, acts as a bridge between Apple's HomeKit platform and HomeSeer home automation software.
 The homebridge-homeseer-plugin supports common Z-Wave device including lights, switches, sensors, locks, and garage door openers.

+Though the plugin references "HomeSeer 4", it is also compatible with "HomeSeer 3."

 ## A. Installation and Setup Wiki Pages
 Please see the Wiki pages for instructions on Installing HomeBridge on Windows 10 and Linux.
 Really - look there first: https://github.com/jvmahon/homebridge-homeseer4/wiki.